SystemsApproach/ops/arch.rst

 	great example of a "raising tide raising all boats."
-Given enough time, it is likely that next layer of cloud management machinery, roughly corresponding to the topics covered in this book" will also be taken as a given.*
+Given enough time, it is likely that next layer of cloud management machinery, roughly corresponding to the topics covered in this book will also be taken as a given.*

-Second, all of the activity outlined in the previous paragraph is possible only because of the rich set of capabilities built into the Control and Management Platform that is the subject of this book.
-Someone had to build that platform, which includes a testing framework that individual tests can be plugged into; an automated deployment framework that is able to roll upgrades out to a scalable number of servers and sites without manual intervention; a monitoring and logging framework that components can report into; a runtime control environment that can translate high-level directives into low-level operations on backend components; and so on.
+Second, all of the activity outlined in the previous paragraph is possible only because of the rich set of capabilities built into the Control and Management Platform that is the subject of this book.\ [#]_ Someone had to build that platform, which includes a testing framework that individual tests can be plugged into; an automated deployment framework that is able to roll upgrades out to a scalable number of servers and sites without manual intervention; a monitoring and logging framework that components can report into; a runtime control environment that can translate high-level directives into low-level operations on backend components; and so on.
 While each of these frameworks were once created by a team tasked with keeping some other service running smoothly, they have taken on a life of their own.
 The Control and Management Platform now has its own DevOps team(s), who in addition to continually improving the platform, also field operational events, and when necessary, interact with other teams (e.g., the SD-RAN team in Aether) to resolve issues that come